kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 BAML is a programming language that makes it very simple to get structured outputs from LLMs.
-In the [previous post](/post/unstructured-data-to-graph-baml-kuzu/), I showed how BAML's clean, concise syntax, its type  system, and its strong emphasis on prompt testing makes the entire development process a breeze.
-In this post, I'll continue the exercise by using BAML prompts to create the following tools:
+In the [previous post](/post/unstructured-data-to-graph-baml-kuzu/), I showed how BAML's clean, concise syntax, its type  system, and its strong emphasis on prompt testing makes the entire development process with LLMs a breeze.
+In this post, I'll continue the exercise by creating a BAML prompt that can call the following tools:

 1. `Text2Cypher`: Convert the user's question into a valid Cypher query, based on the provided graph schema
 2. `PickTool`: Based on the terms used in the user's question, perform tool-calling to select the right vector search tool